 MicMac is a command line-based photogrammetry program for Windows, Mac, and Linux.
 It’s a bit of a nuisance to download and setup, in part because the site that hosts it is in French.

 Once MicMac is all set up, we can begin rendering photographs.
 Its algorithm seems particularly sensitive to noise, perhaps in an attempt to capture every minute detail.
 Counterintuitively, this means that it sometimes misses out entire chunks of scenery, which is obviously not perfect.

 Considering how troublesome this program is to use, and how poorly it performs, we’d advise against installing it.
-Simply because there are easier, more effective programs out there.
+Simply because there are much easier, and actually more effective programs out there.

 3DF Zephyr Free